ltfschoen/XCMTemplate/README.md

 4. Update `WS_PROVIDER` to check if it connects to Shibuya or localhost in ./dapps/ink-rust/wasm-flipper/ui/components/app.tsx

 5. View in block explorer if deploy on Astar https://astar.subscan.io/wasm_contract_dashboard?tab=contract
+Note: If you deployed on Shibuya then go to https://shibuya.subscan.io/

 ### Interact with ink!
 Python Smart Contract <a id="interact-python"></a>